Community Stacks#

 2. Configure GitHub Actions to build and test your image when users submit pull requests to your repository.

-3. Configure Docker Hub to build and host your images for others to use.
+3. Configure Quay.io to host your images for others to use.

 4. Update the list of community stacks in this documentation to include your image.